19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Resist.md

 Once a target has resisted a given instance of a spell, it cannot affect that target again.

 By default, the GM uses the average roll for NPC resist checks.
 The GM may choose to roll instead if the creature would always succeed.

 ## FAQ

 The average roll is 10 + the relevant defense.

+Taking the average roll speeds up the game and helps out the PCs.